 Modern bathroom renos are the ultimate self-care design project.
 Kitchens, living rooms, foyers – for most of the home, the needs of others often enter the equation, prompting this decision or that purchase.
 By comparison, primary baths are private, low-traffic areas, making design calls about one person: yourself.
 It’s pretty fitting, considering modern bathroom renos, the ones below included, are all personalizing a space, and maximizing its potential for resting and relaxation.
 Read on to see three of our recent faves.

 For busy parents to four young children, the convenience of a spa a few steps from the bed is something precious.
-Akb Architects cleverly packs a potentially chaotic list of luxurious features into streamlined and seamless volumes.
-The vanity, a glorious three-metre stretch of custom storage, does it all with barely there details like concealed pulls, hidden outlets and sandblasted light strips on the face of a continuous, medicine cabinet–style mirror.
-Sink and counter combine in a monolithic, glacial white Corian “block” broken only by a slight reveal along the lower edges of the basin for invisible drainage.
-In a similarly uniform fashion, metre-wide marble-look porcelain slabs envelop a shower, tub and accent wall for visual unity, and floors in the same Laminam are levelled up with radiant heating for cooler days.
-Private time in this staycation-ready space – lit with a window-cum-skylight commencing at head-height and soaring past the ceiling line – enjoys an exclusive sky view.
+Akb Architects cleverly packs a potentially chaotic list of luxurious features into streamlined volumes.
+The vanity, a glorious three-metre stretch of custom storage, does it all with barely there details like concealed pulls, hidden outlets and sandblasted light strips on the face of a medicine cabinet–style mirror.
+In a similarly uniform fashion, metre-wide marble-look porcelain slabs envelop a shower, tub and accent wall for visual unity.
+Private time in this modern bathroom – lit with a skylight commencing at head-height and soaring past the ceiling line – enjoys an exclusive sky view.
 AKB.CA

 A white-on-white palette for a family home might run the risk of looking sterile, but Cindy Rendely Architexture makes this one inviting with uncomplicated neutrals, softening details and a pop of nature.
-Pebble grey limestone adds a soothing touch of warmth to the floors, countertops and showering nook without straying too far from the white theme.
-A floating vanity for storage preserves floor space and supports twin sculptural, round-edged Sabbia vessel sinks paired with wall-mounted fixtures, both by Boffi.
+Pebble grey limestone adds a soothing touch of warmth to the floors of this modern bathroom without straying too far from the white theme.
+A modern floating vanity for storage preserves floor bathroom space and supports twin sculptural, round-edged Sabbia vessel sinks paired with wall-mounted fixtures, both by Boffi.
 Just opposite, in a matching soaker, bath time is playtime for child and parent alike, as the tub is set in front of Hermès accent wallpaper gone wild, replete with parrots, monkeys and palms.
-Glimpses of the jungle scene are reflected in a graphic composition of mirror strips placed minimally on the blank wall, while unexpected elements like an Innit Design Acapulco chair and Vitra’s Akari floor lamp are a reminder that bathrooms are technically living rooms, too.
+Glimpses of the jungle scene are reflected in a graphic composition of mirror strips placed minimally on the blank wall, while unexpected elements like an Innit Design Acapulco chair and Vitra’s Akari floor lamp are a reminder that modern bathrooms are technically living rooms, too.
 CRARCHITEXTURE.COM

-StudioAC forgoes conventional layouts in this open-concept oasis designed for a client who well knows the joys of a long soak.
+StudioAC forgoes conventional layouts in this open-concept and modern bathroom designed for a client who well knows the joys of a long soak.
 At one end of the narrow building’s reframed attic, the bathing area is a doorless escape, separated from the bedroom by a stroll-in dressing area – a spatial technique that allows one to prepare for the day without interrupting their partner.
-Matched to the home’s white oak and white wall scheme, this casual zone accommodates a sink, vanity and mirror, including mirror-mounted sink fixtures and a vertical glass strip to help transfer natural light.
-A simple yet stark change in tone creates the feeling of leaving the home and entering a different space: clad top to bottom in warm grey stone-look ceramic, the vaulted tub zone is truly a temple to the bath gods, complete with a sunset-facing view.
-An open shower enjoys the same atmosphere, accessorized with a modest recessed wall shelf and concealed drain.
+Matched to the home’s white oak and wall scheme, this casual zone accommodates a sink, vanity and mirror, including mirror-mounted sink fixtures and a vertical glass strip to help transfer natural light.
+A simple yet stark change in tone creates the feeling of leaving the home and entering a spa: clad top to bottom in warm grey stone-look ceramic, the vaulted tub zone is truly a temple to the bath gods, complete with a sunset-facing view.
 ARCHCOLLAB.COM